 Adequate clearance around the unit should be kept for safety, service, maintenance, and proper unit operation.
-A total clearance of 75" on the main control panel side of the unit is recommended to facilitate possible fan shaft, coil, electric heat and gas furnace removal.
-A clearance of 48" is recommended on all other sides of the unit to facilitate possible compressor removal, to allow service access and to insure proper ventilation and condenser airflow.
-The unit must not be installed beneath any obstruction.
-The unit should be installed remote from all building exhausts to inhibit ingestion of exhaust air into the unit fresh air intake.
+A clearance of 75" on the service side of the unit is recommended to facilitate possible blower assembly, shaft, wheel replacement, coil, heat exchanger, electric heat and gas furnace removal.
+This unit must not be installed beneath any obstruction.
+This unit should be installed remote from all building exhausts to inhibit ingestion of exhaust air into the unit's fresh air intake.

-NOTE: If the 36" minimum is used on the control panel side of a DTG unit, a flue extension (MF# 220-GX-01) needs be to installed to prevent flue gas recirculation.
+NOTE: If the 48" minimum is used on the control panel side of a DCG unit, a flue extension (MF# 220-GX-03) needs be to installed to prevent flue gas recirculation.